dmbarbour/glas/docs/GlasDesign.md

         type Tree = ((1 + Tree) * (1 + Tree))
             a binary tree is pair of optional binary trees

-A binary tree can easily represent a pair `(a, b)`, either type `(a + b)`, or unit `()`.
-However, glas systems will favor labeled data as more human meaningful and extensible.
-We will encode labels such as 'height' and 'weight' into the left-right-left path into a binary tree, using UTF-8.
-We add a NULL separator between label and value, then encode dictionaries such as `(height:180, weight:200)` as [radix trees](https://en.wikipedia.org/wiki/Radix_tree).
-A variant is encoded as a singleton dictionary.

-To efficiently represent dictionaries and variants, we must compactly encode non-branching sequences.
-A viable runtime representation is closer to:
+This can generally encode a pair `(a, b)`, a choice `(a + b)`, or a leaf `()`.
+Alternatively, we could encode these options more directly as a sum type:

+        type Tree =
+            | Branch of Tree * Tree
+            | Stem of (bool * Tree)  # bool is left/right label
+            | Leaf

+However, glas systems will often encode data into stems.
+Dictionaries such as `(height:180, weight:100)` can be encoded as [radix trees](https://en.wikipedia.org/wiki/Radix_tree), while an open variant becomes a singleton dictionary.
+The naive binary tree encoding is inefficient for this role because it doesn't compact stem bits.
+In practice, we might use something closer to:

-        type Tree = (Stem * Node)       // as a struct type Stem = uint64              // encodes 0..63 bits
+        type Tree = (Stem * Node)       // as struct
+        type Stem = uint64              // encodes 0..63 bits
         type Node =
             | Leaf